 For spouses, finding a job or career is likely another important part of setting up a successful island life.
 Generally, the unemployment rate on Oahu is mostly lower than the national average, so there are many opportunities to find work for the family who comes to the island with a military spouse.
 Plan ahead and start contacting employers before your move as well as checking with the installation’s Family Support Center, neighbors, friends, and social media to see who is hiring and the process.
 The tourism industry is traditionally one that is thriving, so that may be an option, as well.

 And when it comes to getting everyone in the family where they need to go, you will also want to think about your daily or weekly commute.
 Traffic times vary on Oahu, but there can be times when island transit from one area to another can take between one to two hours.
 You may want to see if you can flex your work travel times outside of normal heavy traffic hours to reduce those commutes to work, school, or the base to shorter times for everyone’s convenience.

 Explore your new surroundings

-When it comes to finding new things to do as a family or in your free time, there are many outdoor and indoor options for fun on Oahu.
-There are great hiking trails, such as Diamond Head, Maunawili Falls Trail, and Lanikai Pillbox.
+When it comes to finding new things to do as a family or in your free time, there are many outdoor and indoor options for fun on Oahu, Maui, and the Big Island.
+There are great hiking trails, such as Diamond Head, Maunawili Falls Trail, and Lanikai Pillbox – on Oahu alone!
 There are also many historical sites to visit around Hawaii, including the Polynesian Cultural Arts Center, Pearl Harbor, the U.S.S.
 Arizona, and Iolani Palace.
 For attractions, there are plenty in terms of beaches, luaus, and ranches, including Kualoa Ranch.
 Make time for kayaking, paddle boarding, and snorkeling, as well, as there is warm water and great weather most of the year.